-The second generation Information System (SIS II) which offers enhanced functionalities, replace the SISone4all on April 9 2103.
-SIS II holds 48.5 million items of data on stolen goods or goods wanted for seizure or for use as evidence and over one million personal entries (as at August 2013).
+The second generation Information System (SIS II) which offers enhanced functionalities, replace the SISone4all on 9 April 2013.
+To provide an idea of size, it is estimated that currently (June 2017), SIS II contains around 53 million records on stolen or missing objects for seizure or use as evidence and over 1.5 million alerts on persons.
 Over 80% of the data held consists of alerts on stolen or lost goods.
 Wanted persons represent around 2.5% of the cases entered in the system.
 The authorities authorized to access SIS like, amongst others, the police, the Swiss Border Guard or the border inspection posts in airports make numerous searches and this contribute to the Swiss security.